stirone/RepData_PeerAssessment1/PA1_template.md

 ```

-The maximum average number of steps is **206** and the interval in which that occurs is **835**.
+The maximum average number of steps is **206** and the 5-minute interval in which that occurs is **835**.

 ## Imputing missing values
 When we look at this data we find that there are **2,304** missing values in the dataset.
-We are going to fill in the missing values with the average number of steps for that interval, and put that into a new dataset.
+The strategy we are going to use to replace these missing values is to use the average number of steps for that interval, a number we just computed above.

 ```r